 Plant life, old and new

 Discover with your kids the fantastic diversity of plant life.
-Before you head out, review some books on plants to spark your children’s interest.
+Before you head out on your family hiking adventure, review some books on plants to spark your children’s interest.
 On each hiking trip, choose a different trail or area and see what plants grow in certain types of soil, climates and in each season.
 As you inspect plants, look for their seeds and notice the variations.
 Talk about how seeds travel by blowing in the wind or catching on the fur of animals.
 Carefully brush away the ground cover and look for seeds that have sprouted their roots and will soon develop into a new plant or tree.
 Learn how individual plants have evolved to have natural defenses to protect against creatures that would otherwise devour them.

 Where to find trails